Partner With Us

 ◾️ Partners supporting Rays of Hope

-Several partner are supporting Rays of Hope in closing the gap in access to the medical uses of radiation technology in low and middle income countries.
+Several partners are supporting Rays of Hope in closing the gap in access to the medical uses of radiation technology in low and middle income countries.

 What has been achieved so far?